GriffinCanCode/ArtificialOS/README.md

 ## The Core Innovation: Observability Was Never An Afterthought

 Here's what makes AgentOS different — and I say this having studied how Linux, Fuchsia, and others approached this problem — observability isn't bolted on.
 It's woven into the fabric from day one.
-Every major subsystem emits events through a unified collector, and I spent an embarrassing amount of time making this both sophisticated and fast:
+Every major subsystem emits events through a unified collector, and I spent time making this both sophisticated and fast:

 ### Dual-Layer Observability System